dwyl/phase-three/plan.md

 ### Services

+Our Services arm is how we help other organisations serve _their_ communities and achieve their social goals.

 + Split into two sections: consulting and development
   + Consulting again split in two:
     + Identification and solution of problems